-Day 21: Thursday 27 May: Cambridge - Chalfont St Giles - Stoke Poges - Heathrow
+Day 21: Thursday 29 May: Cambridge - Chalfont St Giles - Stoke Poges - Heathrow

-- Milton's Cottage, Chalfont St Giles

-- Lunch at The Orangery, Stoke Park

-- St. Giles Church and churchyard, Stoke Poges
+- Milton's Cottage, Chalfont St Giles - St. Giles Church and churchyard, Stoke Poges - Transfer to London Heathrow Airport arriving at approximately 5pm

 We leave Cambridge this morning for the picturesque village of Chalfont St Giles, where we visit the home of English poet John Milton.
 The Cottage is now a museum and Grade I listed building, and the surrounding garden is filled with the plants and flowers that feature in Milton's poetry.
 The museum houses the finest open collection of first editions of Milton's work.
-We then drive to Stoke Park where we shall enjoy lunch in The Orangery.